Joints · Skin · Eyes

 The joint trials are mostly small and short, and the benefit is real but modest.
 It eases comfort; it doesn't regrow cartilage.
 Big, long, definitive trials are still thin.

 The other big reason people take it.
-Both swallowing it and rubbing it on work — this is the best-proven supplement use.
+Both swallowing it and rubbing it on work — this is the best-proven supplement use, and Japan got here first: a Japanese food/pharma company (Kewpie Corporation) has run oral-HA human trials since the early 2010s, well before this became a Western wellness trend.

 Oral HA — skin